-Lake Shore provides a software application called Curve HandlerTM, which makes loading temperature curves into the Model 224 a very simple process.
+Lake Shore provides a software application, called Curve HandlerTM, which makes loading temperature curves into the Model 224 a very simple process.
 The program can copy curves from properly formatted files into the Model 224 user curve locations.
-You can use it to read curves from the Model 224 and save them to files.
+You can also use it to read curves from the Model 224 and save them to files.
+Lake Shore calibrated sensors are provided with a CD containing all the proper formats to load curves using the Curve HandlerTM software program.

-The Curve HandlerTM application is a 32-bit Microsoft® Windows® application that must be installed on a Windows® PC.
-This version works with the IEEE-488 and USB computer interfaces on the Model 224, and allows the temperature curves to be manipulated directly in the program window.
+There are two versions of the Curve HandlerTM application.
+The fully featured version is a 32-bit Microsoft WindowsTM application that must be installed on a WindowsTM PC.
+This version works with the IEEE-488 and USB computer interfaces on the Model 224, and allows you to manipulate the temperature curves directly in the program window.
 This version will also work with all existing Lake Shore temperature controller and temperature monitor instruments.
-Curve HandlerTM is available free of charge from the Lake Shore website at https://www.lakeshore.com/software.
+The WindowsTM version of the Curve HandlerTM application is available, free of charge, from the Lake Shore website at www.lakeshore.com.